Weathering Tough Financial Times—The Long-term Costs of Quick Cash

 For more information on life settlements and how to take each of these steps, read our Investor Alert entitled Seniors Beware: What You Should Know About Life Settlements.

-The sting of the recent sub-prime mortgage crisis extends not only to Wall Street, but also to Main Street.
-An estimated 2 million homeowners stand to have foreclosure proceedings initiated against them in 2008, up from approximately 1.5 million in 2007.
-Borrowers who can no longer afford to pay their mortgages when the low, teaser rates adjust to higher levels have a limited set of choices: sell, refinance, seek a modification from the lender, or face foreclosure.
+Homeowners who can no longer afford to pay their mortgages have a limited set of choices: sell, refinance, seek a modification from the lender, or face foreclosure.
 But, in an area with depressed housing values, the former two options might not be available.
-As a result, some homeowners who are upside down in their houses—owing more on their mortgages than their house is worth—are simply walking away, wreaking further havoc on their credit profiles and their financial futures.
+As a result, some homeowners who are upside down in their houses—owing more on their mortgages than their house is worth—may simply walk away, wreaking further havoc on their credit profiles and their financial futures.
 If you do not have equity in your house, be sure to contact your lender before allowing your mortgage to default.
 You may be able to obtain a modification of your loan terms or develop a workable repayment plan.
-For help, contact a HUD-approved Housing Counseling Agency.
+Use these resources to get help.

 If you do have equity in your home and are over the age of 60, you might have heard about reverse mortgages.
 Like a home equity loan, a reverse mortgage allows you to convert your home equity to cash that you can use for any purpose.
 Unlike other home loans, however, homeowners make no interest or principal payments during the life of loan.
 The interest is added to the principal, which is why reverse mortgages are often called "rising debt" loans.